bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-12-03-meet-me-in-st-louis.md

 Suppose that Minnelli saw or felt that line, and then suppose that he held to it against every problem.
 This was far from a happy set.
 Sixteen days were lost completely due to illness.
 Mary Astor (the girls’ mother) had troubles, Margaret O’Brien was whisked back East.
 Judy fretted over this and that – not just Drake, but minor illnesses, sleeping late, the simple urge to be difficult and the confused reaction of her mind and body to the recipe of uppers and downers her mother and the studio had instituted.
 She even began to soften in her feelings towards Minnelli.

 You can almost hear her laughing at herself, because of course she knew the talk that he was gay.
 But he liked her.
 He had made her look like a lovely woman.
 And he had put her up there on screen caring for someone else.
 Years later, in her other great performance, she would have Norman Maine to care for.
 Now don’t get sentimental here.
 No one ever said that Judy Garland was anyone you’d want to have taking care of you in life.
 But on the screen...
-Watching over Tootie (and ignoring Margaret O’Brien) and singing ‘Merry Little Christmas’ like a mother, and in a way that releases the yearning in Tootie (the little conservative tyrant) so that the father hears her grief and smothers his own ambition and says why, surely, the Smiths must stay home in
-St. Louis ‘till we rot’.
+Watching over Tootie (and ignoring Margaret O’Brien) and singing ‘Merry Little Christmas’ like a mother, and in a way that releases the yearning in Tootie (the little conservative tyrant) so that the father hears her grief and smothers his own ambition and says why, surely, the Smiths must stay home in  St. Louis ‘till we rot’.
 This was a picture that played in the last winter of the war, when in their dreams at least, so many people only wanted to get home and find that it was the same, and hadn’t betrayed them.

 So _Meet Me in St. Louis_ got done, and Judy and Vincente somehow persuaded themselves that the screen’s light could be theirs too.
 So they got married, in June 1945.
-As for the picture, which has lasted so much longer, it cost $1.7 million (a lot – Metro built a whole block of
-St. Louis) and made $7.5 million on its first run, a studio record after _Gone with the Wind_.
+As for the picture, which has lasted so much longer, it cost $1.7 million (a lot – Metro built a whole block of  St. Louis) and made $7.5 million on its first run, a studio record after _Gone with the Wind_.
 So LB was right again.
 But he was always right in those days, or lucky enough to have that reputation.

-David Thomson, _Sight and Sound_, December 2001
+**David Thomson, _Sight and Sound_, December 2001**

-<![endif]-->
+<br><br>

-**MEET ME IN ST. LOUIS**
+**MEET ME IN ST. LOUIS**<br>

-_Director:_ Vincente Minnelli
+_Director:_ Vincente Minnelli<br>

 _Production Companies:_
 Loew’s Incorporated,
-Metro-Goldwyn-Mayer
+Metro-Goldwyn-Mayer<br>

-_Producer:_ Arthur Freed
+_Producer:_ Arthur Freed<br>

 _Screenplay:_ Irving Brecher,
-Fred F. Finklehoffe
+Fred F. Finklehoffe<br>

-_Based on the novel by:_ Sally Benson
+_Based on the novel by:_ Sally Benson<br>

-_Director of Photography:_ George Folsey
+_Director of Photography:_ George Folsey<br>

 _Technicolor Colour Director:_
 Natalie Kalmus